 How Can I Ship Products with Hazardous Materials?

-Products with hazardous material are subject to certain transportation restrictions you’ll need to follow.
+Products with hazardous materials are subject to certain transportation restrictions you’ll need to follow.
 For example, you’re not able to ship them on an airplane.
 Instead, they are required to be transported on the ground using shipping services like USPS Parcel Select Ground.
 However, that’s assuming you’re even able to ship your items domestically in the first place.
-Some hazardous material, such as explosives, are prohibited from air AND surface transportation!
+Some hazardous materials, such as explosives, are prohibited from air AND surface transportation!
 Also, you can’t ship products containing hazardous materials internationally.
-However, certain ORM-D materials can be shipped both domestically and internationally.
-Read more about ORM-D materials and how to ship them.

 Four Steps to Follow